 All broadcasters and subject cable operators receiving a RWT from one of their monitored sources must log receipt of this test.
 No further action is required.
 All broadcast stations and subject cable systems are required to poll and monitor a designated the FEMA CAP server.
 These weekly test messages occur on Mondays at 11:00 AM local time.
 A failure to receive these scheduled tests should result in a notation in the station log.

-Note: No script is used for the RWT the entire test takes 10.5 seconds
+Note: No script is used for the RWT the entire test takes 10.5 seconds.

 B. Required Monthly Test (RMT)